meguna/websockets-chat-demo/README.md

 }
 ```
 - Uses the event listener "message", so this code will run every time the WebSocket receives a message.
-- Based on what the server sends us, we manipulate the GUI with the `displayText` function (also implemented in `main.js`)
+- Based on what the server sends us, we manipulate the GUI with the `displayText` function (also implemented in `main.js`) or with other inbuilt functions